 The rooms, cottages and villas are all named after sea creatures and designed in a carefree, eccentric style.
 You get thatched roofs, garden or sea views, colourful walls, lovely beds with mosquito nets, antique Jamaican furniture, local art and an abundance of striped cotton cushions.
 Bathroooms are a mixture - some showers, some tubs, either indoor or out.
 Be aware that water is heated by solar panels, so on overcast days it can be tepid.

 There are 24 rooms at Jakes.
-The budget-friendly options are the Standard Ocean View Rooms (Abalone 2, Jellyfish and Starfish) and the Standard Garden View Rooms (Conch and Coral); we'd say the sea view is worth the upgrade.
-There are also deluxe options: Deluxe Garden View Rooms (Sea Horse 1 and 2, Cowrie 1, 2 and Down), Deluxe Ocean View Rooms (Abalone 1 and 2, Cockles Up and Cockles Down) and Deluxe Oceanfront Rooms (Sea Puss 1, 2 and 3), which give additional perks like hammocks, verandas or four-poster beds.
-We particularly liked Starfish and the 3 Sea Horse rooms.
+The budget-friendly options are the standard ocean view rooms - Jellyfish and Starfish - and the standard garden view rooms - Conch and Coral; we'd say the sea view is worth the upgrade.
+There are also deluxe options: Seahorse and Cowrie - all with garden views - or Abalone, Cockles and Hammerhead - all with ocean views.
+Seapuss comes with additional perks like hammocks, verandas or four-poster beds, plus that all important sea view.
 Romantics will love the Honeymoon Suites: Octopussy 3 (which we stayed in) has a wonderful uninterrupted view of the sea, plus an outdoor bathroom with a shower and tub.
-Our all-round favourite was Sea Puss 1 (a Deluxe Oceanfront Room), which has an outdoor shower and a lovely terrace tucked out of view.

-Groups of friends and families will like the cottages and villas, all of which have self-catering facilities.
-The Standard Garden View Cottage (Tiki Tiki 1) and the Standard Two Bedroom Cottages (Tiki Tiki 2 and Jack Sprat) are great value, with a double and a twin bedroom, an outdoor shower and a full kitchen.
-The Deluxe Two Bedroom Cottage (Sweet Lip), is a bit more swish with indoor and outdoor dining, and a large wooden deck.
-While the Three Bedroom Cottage (Mussels) has the bonus of a rooftop terrace and a private seafront pool.
+Groups of friends and families will like the cottages, all of which have self-catering facilities.
+Sweet Lip and Snapper are great value, each with 1 double and 1 twin room, plus indoor and outdoor dining, and a large wooden deck.
+Mussels has the bonus of a rooftop terrace and a private seafront pool.